glo-stick/pie-rat/README.md

 ### Disclaimer
 > This project was made for **educational purposes** as a side project.
 I do not condone or support any malicious activity involving this tool.
 Use responsibly and ethically.
->
-> - **No Support:** I will not provide installation support or a tutorial on setting up Redis Cloud to prevent misuse.
-> - **No Liability:** I am not responsible for any damages caused by the use of this tool.

 ---